qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 It would be nice to be able to select a range of days.
 Either by selecting a start and end individually, or clicking and dragging.
 That's a bit more advanced and I'm not sure how to approach it yet.

 There is no functionality for hiding or showing the list of days in a pop-over, when the text input has focus.
 Which is a common DatePicker 'feature'.
 The ``DatePickerControls`` record does contain the ``TextInput`` record, which has a ``Dynamic t Bool`` for when the text input has focus, with access to all of the styling it should be reasonably mechanical to implement.
-It'd just be the positioning CSS that would be a pain, I expect.
+It'd be the positioning CSS that would be a pain, I expect.

 ### Styling additions